Incentives for Change

 - The programme is being supervised by an Advisory Board of representatives from major end-users of the research.
 The research team meets regularly with industry end-users.

-- A meeting with key Beef+Lamb NZ designers of the New Zealand Red Meat Story took place at Lincoln University in August 2017.
+- A meeting with key Beef + Lamb NZ designers of the New Zealand Red Meat Story took place at Lincoln University in August 2017.
+Over 1000 farmers voted to increase their levy to progress Beef + Lamb NZ's work to develop what later became the Taste Pure Nature campaign.

-- The AERU prepared a stand at the Export New Zealand Go Global Expos at the Pullman Hotel, Auckland, on 21 September 2017 and 27 September 2018, attended by about 300 people.
+- The AERU had a stand at the Export New Zealand Go Global Expos in Auckland in 2017, 2018 and 2019, each attended by about 300 people.

 Professor Caroline SaundersAERU, Lincoln University Profile →